Psychology

 Same as GS 2230.
 Prerequisite: PSYCH 1003.
 Evaluation of psychological theories and research regarding physiological, cognitive, and personality gender differences and similarities, gender related problems in adjustment, and gender specific clinical interventions.

-PSYCH 2245 Abnormal Psychology: 3 semester hours
+PSYCH 2245 Psychological Disorders: 3 semester hours

 Prerequisite: PSYCH 1003.
 This course examines the historical views and current perspectives on the possible antecedents, symptoms, and treatments of major psychological disorders, including anxiety, dissociative, mood, somatoform, eating, schizophrenia and substance-related disorders.
 Major diagnostic categories and criteria, individual and social factors of maladaptive behavior, methods of clinical assessment, research strategies, and types of therapy will also be covered.
 All psychology majors must complete this course with a grade of C- or higher.